-The healthcare system in Russia is organized by the Health Care Department.
+The Health Care Department organizes the healthcare system in Russia.
 Russian citizens enjoy free healthcare in public hospitals and clinics.
 Public medical services are provided from basic medical care to emergency services.
 There are a large number of public medical facilities, medical institutions and pharmacies.
 However, the overall quality of public healthcare sector is lower than western standard countries.
 Also, it may not easy to find an English speaking doctor.
-Especially in rural areas, accessing to medical care can be more difficult so you are probably best to seek medical care in a major city such as Moscow.
+Especially in rural areas, access to medical care can be more difficult, so you are probably best to seek medical care in a major city such as Moscow.

-There are plenty of private healthcare facilities in large cities such as Moscow.
-And this is a popular option for expats to visit for routine medical check-ups, dental care, and other emergency treatment.
-Some expatriates will visit private medical clinics such as The American Clinic or the European Medical Centre.
+There are plenty of private healthcare facilities in large cities such as Moscow, and this is a popular option for expats to visit for routine medical check-ups, dental care, and other emergency treatment.
+Some expatriates will attend private medical clinics such as The American Clinic or the European Medical Centre.

-Why Expat Going to Russia Need International health Insurance?
+Why Expats Going to Russia need International Health Insurance?

 With a comprehensive expat health insurance plan, you are covered for medical expenses, hospitalization and treatments, medicines and emergency evacuations – which are all you need to stay in Russia.
-If you are travelling to Russia, then travel medical insurance for up to one year is very suitable for you.
-If you are planning to reside in Russia, it is critical that you purchase international health insurance plan that will not only cover you in Russia, but globally as well.
+If you are traveling to Russia, then travel medical insurance for up to one year is very suitable for you.
+If you are planning to reside in Russia, it is critical that you purchase an international health insurance plan that will not only cover you in Russia but globally as well.

 Expat Financial offers several different international health insurance plans for expatriates of any nationality across the world.
 We also offer excellent service before and after you purchase your international health insurance plan.
 Our firm is also very experienced in sourcing group plans for multinational firms with expats in Russia.
 If you have questions about our international medical insurance plans that we offer to foreigners in Russia or if you want to discuss your needs and produce a customized quote, please contact us or complete the quote form.